evalstate/mcp-webcam/README.md

 Package is @llmindset/mcp-webcam.
 Entry point is /dist/server.ts

+Will add Smithery instructions once package published and tested by myself.

 Takes a single argument to set the Port for the embedded Express server.

-Default is 3333 (so it doesn't conflict with Inspector).
+Default port is 3333 (to avoid conflict if using with Inspector).

-TBC - will add Smithery instructions once package published and tested by myself.

 Also need to test on Mac OS (my webcam is broken).

 ## Usage

 Start Claude Desktop, and connect to `http://localhost:3333`.
 You can then ask Claude to `get the latest picture from my webcam`, or `Claude, take a look at what I'm holding`.
+You can "freeze" the current image and that will be returned to Claude rather than a live capture.

 You can ask for Screenshots - navigate to the browser so that you can guide the capture area when the request comes in.
 Screenshots are automatically resized to be manageable for Claude (useful if you have a 4K Screen).
+The button is there to allow testing of your platform specific Screenshot UX - it doesn't do anything other than prepare you for a Claude intiated request.

 ## Other notes